itsjustasemicolon/FocusFlow/README.md

 - [ ] New tracking modes
 - [ ] API integration for external apps (time trackers, to-do lists, automation tools)

 If you have ideas or improvements, feel free to contribute!
-I’m primarily a designer, not a programmer, so your expertise would be invaluable in evolving FocusFlow.
+I’m primarily a designer, not a programmer, so your expertise would be invaluable in evolVCCg FocusFlow.

 ## Disclaimer
 This is an open-source project provided *as is*, with no guarantees.
 Users should have basic electronics knowledge.
 If you encounter issues or have suggestions, please open an issue on GitHub.